cldf-datasets/gramadapt/rationale/OS5.md

 The question and possible answers are adapted from question B009 of the Binford Hunter-Gatherer Database (Binford 2001), and the Hunter-Gatherer and Their Neighbours Database (Bowern et al. 2013+; 2021).
-Variable B009 can be found in D-Place (Kirby et al. 2016; 2018a; see [https://d-place.org/parameters/B009#1/29/169](https://www.google.com/url?q=https%3A%2F%2Fd-place.org%2Fparameters%2FB009%231%2F29%2F169&sa=D&sntz=1&usg=AOvVaw1EAEgU3zT2lpmzI73NlP0Q)).
+Variable B009 can be found in D-Place (Kirby et al. 2016; Kirby et al. 2018a; see [https://d-place.org/parameters/B009#1/29/169](https://www.google.com/url?q=https%3A%2F%2Fd-place.org%2Fparameters%2FB009%231%2F29%2F169&sa=D&sntz=1&usg=AOvVaw1EAEgU3zT2lpmzI73NlP0Q)).